tailhook/procboss/doc/bosstree.rst

    -U       Don't show uptime of the process
    -N       Don't show name of the process
-   -r       Show RSS(Resident Set Size) of each process -u       Show CPU usage of each process (in monitor mode) -o       Colorize output
+   -r       Show RSS(Resident Set Size) of each process -v       Show virtual memory size of each process -u       Show CPU usage of each process (in monitor mode) -o       Colorize output
    -O       Dont' colorize output